hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 1. The list of the REST API resources that are supported as of the release.
 2. The information about the HTTP method, parameters and the responses that are expected out for this resource
 3. The syntax for the HTTP method and path to this resource.
 Note that this path is relative path, for the complete path, please add the base-URL documented below to provide the full path.
-4. The body of response in JSON format for each response that can be returned.
+4. The body of response is returned in JSON format according to the response status of the REST API.

-The wesbsite  also provides the links to download the DSCC open-API definitions in either json or yaml format.
+The website also provides the links to download the DSCC open-API definitions in either json or yaml format.
+Below is an example of the downloaded json file from the DSCC REST API documentation website.

 ![](/img/open-api-yaml.png)

 ### Documentation and Tutorials